Managed Forest Law

 Change of ownership

-When ownership of land enrolled in the Managed Forest Law (MFL) program changes, the new owner must file a Managed Forest Law Ownership Change Request (2450-159).
+When ownership of land enrolled in the Managed Forest Law (MFL) program changes, the new owner must file a Managed Forest Law Transfer of Ownership (2450-159).
 By filing this form, the new owner agrees to the MFL entry, associated MFL management plan and MFL program rules.
 The new owner is required to complete and send this form within 30 days of the change of ownership.

 Failure to submit this form may result in withdrawal from the program and the assessment of a withdrawal tax and fee.
 If the new owners choose not to continue the land in the MFL program, they may request to withdraw the land.